Genetics In Action: Evolutionary Algorithms

 Good uses for Evolutionary Algorithms: NP-Hard problems.

-• Ecological models: host-parasite co-evolution, symbiosis, resource flow
+• Ecology: host-parasite co-evolution, symbiosis, resource flow

 Evolutionary Algorithms help solve min-max problems and can avoid hill-climbing issues.